Shark Rocket DuoClean Review

 Our Analysis and Test Results

 The Rocket DuoClean took home a high score and an award due to its exceptional performance cleaning hard floors and being supremely easy to use.
-This model is intended for much deeper cleaning than some of our favorite stick vacuums and could supplant your traditional upright to keep your home almost, if not equivalently, clean.
+This model is intended for much deeper cleaning and could supplant your traditional upright to keep your home almost, if not equivalently, clean.

 Performance Comparison